Integration by parts and invariant measure for KPZ: Main results

-\begin{remark} The integration by parts formula \eqref{e.yt1} can be viewed as a variant of the replica method, where only two replicas are considered.
+\begin{remark} The integration by parts formula \eqref{e.yt1} can be viewed as a variant of the replica method, with only two replicas considered.
 Essentially, we computed the two point covariance function $\EE \log Z(t,x_1)\partial_{x_2} \log Z(t,x_2)$.
 Using the replica trick, this expression can be written as:

-For positive integer $n$, $\EE Z^n(t,x_1)Z^{n-1}(t,x_2)\partial_{x_2} Z(t,x_2)$ can be written in terms of $2n$ independent copies of Brownian motions, and the usual problem is that we can not send $n\to0$ in that expression.
+For positive integer $n$, $\EE Z^n(t,x_1)Z^{n-1}(t,x_2)\partial_{x_2} Z(t,x_2)$ can be written in terms of $2n$ independent copies of Brownian motions, and the usual problem is that we can not directly send $n\to0$ in that expression.
 The key trick here is to avoid integrating out all the Gaussian random variables in the Feynman-Kac representation.
-Instead, we focus only on the ``interaction" between $\partial_{x_2} Z(t,x_2)$ and $Z^{n-1}(t,x_2)$, $Z^n(t,x_1)$, while neglecting the ``interaction" within $Z^{n-1}(t,x_2)$ and $Z^n(t,x_1)$ (because for small $n$, no one knows how to compute it).
+Instead, we focus only on the ``interaction" between $\partial_{x_2} Z(t,x_2)$ and $Z^{n-1}(t,x_2)$, $Z^n(t,x_1)$, while neglecting the ``interaction" within $Z^{n-1}(t,x_2)$ and $Z^n(t,x_1)$, because for small $n$, it is difficult to compute it.
 On a formal level, integration by parts yields:

 This holds for all $n>0$, and by sending $n\to0$ we obtain the same result as directly applying integration by parts to the left-hand side of \eqref{e.replica}:

 \end{remark}